 Implant supported teeth are the best replacement teeth.
 They are most natural in their function, convenience, life, and esthetic properties.
 But some options are discussed below to enable you to make an informed choice.

-- Do Nothing- If it is single third molar (wisdom tooth) you may think of doing nothing.
-If you have lost one or more of other rear teeth not replacing them will cause you problems in eating, permit shifting of neighboring teeth, and may affect your bite (mating of the upper and lower teeth) as well.
+- Do Nothing- If you have lost one or more of other rear teeth not replacing them will cause you problems in eating, permit shifting of neighboring teeth, and may affect your bite (mating of the upper and lower teeth) as well.
 The opposite tooth is sure to project into the void, thus losing its own anchoring as well as changing the smile line further.
 Another disadvantage of not replacing a tooth is that the jaw bone shrinks (resorption), leaving a concavity in the gum line which can be unseemly.

 - Fixed Bridge– If there are healthy teeth around the missing tooth or teeth, those healthy teeth can be used as supports to make a fixed bridge in place of the missing teeth.
 The supporting teeth have to be stripped of some of the enamel to permit attaching bridge supports to them.
 The replacement teeth hang over the gum between them.
 This is a traditional solution and well-practiced.
 However, it has a disadvantage.
 Removal of the enamel during tooth preparation makes the tooth vulnerable to sensitivity to hot and cold.
 Further, the bridge may have to be replaced after a normal life of about 10 to 12 years.
 Further trimming of the support teeth has to be done to prepare for a new bridge which could further increase the possibility of sensitivity.